 7. Don’t be too finicky or ‘maselan’.
 There are no hostels nor guesthouses in Buscalan and the only accommodation they can offer is a homestay.
 Expect to live under one roof with a local family.
 Don’t worry, the Butbut tribe of Buscalan is very nice.Your tour guide will arrange the accommodation for you.
 Cost of homestay is Php250.00 per head for a one night stay, inclusive of unlimited rice and coffee.
 The Kalinga coffee in Buscalan is VERY GOOD so make sure to take home some.
 You may opt to bring your own canned goods, noodles, etc. but you can also buy from some of the sari-sari stores in Buscalan (a little bit pricey than the usual but I actually prefer this option so they can have additional income).
 We stayed at Kuya Santi’s Homestay and they have a sari-sari store so buying food is not a problem for us.
 Their house is located just beside Buscalan Elementary School.

 8. Patience is a virtue.
 Waiting for the most coveted batok from Apo Whang-od can really test your patience especially if you only have one or two days to spare.
 However, please also understand that having the traditional tattoo, especially by Apo Whang-od, is really worth the wait and should not be rushed.
 Some people only spend a night in Buscalan and actually expect to be tattooed on the same day of their arrival.
 Others get lucky but it’s not always the situation.
-Others only end up getting a signature from Whang-od, usually early in the morning at around 7:00am-8:00am before going down.
+Others only end up getting a signature from Whang-od, usually early in the morning at around 7:00am-8:00am before going back to Tinglayan Point.
 Some people just opt to be tattooed by Grace, Elyang (grand daughters of Apo), Reinalyn and Emily (not sure if they are related to Apo, I guess they are grand daughters too) then just have Whang-od’s famous “3-dot” signature.

 We arrived at the registration area of Buscalan, Friday, 11:30am and we only had the chance to be tattooed the following day, Saturday, at 2:00pm.
 Upon our arrival at Santi’s Homestay, we rested a bit then headed to the place where Apo Whang-od does her tattoo session.
 We did not left the place until her last session because we want to know if how many people are still on queue before our turn.
 Apo stopped tattoing at almost 6:00pm (it was summer so sunset was late).
 The next day, we returned at Grace’s house (this is where Apo performs her tattoo session), excited to have our tattoos (there were only 3 people left on queue before we can have ours) but were disappointed upon learning that a lot of people were lined up to have Apo’s signature tattoo.
 We believed they just arrived the previous day and we obviously arrived first, but then again, since they just want Apo’s signature, we can’t do anything but give way.
 But hey, even though it’s just 3 dots, it still eats a lot of time especially if many people are lined up for her signature.

 So, please, pretty please, if you really want to get tattooed by Apo Whang-od, I hope you stay at least 2-3 nights in Buscalan just to be fair to other people who have waited long (did not make singit) for Apo.
-And I would like to stress the posted guideline in their wall…“If you cannot wait, then you do not deserve this rare work of art.”
+And I would like to stress the posted guideline on their wall…“If you cannot wait, then you do not deserve this rare work of art.”